mickmohit/Mohit2020_Spring5/spring-boot-security-OAUTH2withJwtTokenStoreAndGoogleLogin/README.md

 5. The ``` CustomOidcUserService ``` retrieves the details of the authenticated user and creates a new entry in the database or updates the existing entry with the same email.

 6. Finally, the oAuth2AuthenticationSuccessHandler is invoked.
 It creates a JWT authentication token for the user and sends the user to the redirect_uri along with the JWT token in a query string.

+## More on HttpCookieOAuth2AuthorizationRequestRepository

+The OAuth2 protocol recommends using a state parameter to prevent CSRF attacks.
+During authentication, the application sends this parameter in the authorization request, and the OAuth2 provider returns this parameter unchanged in the OAuth2 callback.
+The application compares the value of the state parameter returned from the OAuth2 provider with the value that it had sent initially.
+If they don’t match then it denies the authentication request.
+To achieve this flow, the application needs to store the state parameter somewhere so that it can later compare it with the state returned from the OAuth2 provider.
+We need to store the state as well as the redirect_uri in a short-lived cookie.

+	# use CustomOAuth2UserService with ``` HttpCookieOAuth2AuthorizationRequestRepository ```, which extends Spring Security’s ``` DefaultOAuth2UserService ``` and implements its loadUser() method.
+This method is called after an access token is obtained from the OAuth2 provider.
+	# In this method, we first fetch the user’s details from the OAuth2 provider.
+If a user with the same email already exists in our database then we update his details, otherwise, we register a new user.